nfmelendez/evidence-of-phishing-agent/README.md

-# OpenZeppelin UUPSUpgradeable Agent
+# Evidence of Phishing Agent

 ## Description

-This agent detects when the UUPSUpgradeable contract is upgraded and then selfdestructed leaving the contract broken and funds locked.
+This agent alert cases of phishing detecting when several EOA (Externally Owned Address) give permisson to a single EOA to use their funds via approve() or increaseAllowance() ERC20 methods.
+The agent report the attacker, the victim and the stolen token and amount.

 ## Supported Chains